-- TWZ2018.xlsx: main tables and figures (included in main paper). - TWZ2018AppendixTables.xlsx: appendix tables (printed at the end of this document). - TWZ2018AppendixFigures.xlsx: appendix figures (printed at the end of this document).
+- TWZ2020.xlsx: main tables and figures (included in the main paper). - TWZ2020AppendixTables.xlsx: appendix tables (printed at the end of this document). - TWZ2020AppendixFigures.xlsx: appendix figures (printed at the end of this document).

-We also make available all the raw data that we used in this research, in the TWZ2018RawData.zip file.
+We also make available all the raw data that we used in this research, in the TWZ2020RawData.zip file.
 This file includes a number of raw files downloaded from various data sources (OECD, IMF, central banks, etc.).
 These files are collected in four raw data Excel files:

-- TWZ2018RawDataA.xlsx: raw national accounts and foreign affiliates statistics - TWZ2018RawDataB.xlsx: raw balance of payments and other international investment statistics - TWZ2018RawDataC: raw tax haven data (national accounts, balance of payments, other) - TWZ2018RawDataD: miscellaneous raw data.
+- TWZ2018RawDataA.xlsx: raw national accounts and foreign affiliates statistics - TWZ2018RawDataB.xlsx: raw balance of payments and other international investment statistics - TWZ2018RawDataC: raw tax haven data (national accounts, balance of payments, other) - TWZ2018RawDataD: miscellaneous raw data. - TWZ2018RawDataE: Capital stock raw data.